Zagreb, Croatia: Medieval Swagger, St. Mark’s & The Stone Gate

 Here's a little-known tidbit.
 The cathedral's location at Kaptol 31 was strategic medieval real estate.
 Kaptol means "chapter," referring to the community of canons who ran the place.
 They basically owned the neighborhood, which explains why everything here looks expensive.

-We discovered in the 1905 "Yearbook of the Croatian Archaeological Society" that the original Romanesque cathedral was built on the site of an earlier 10th-century church dedicated to St. Stephen.
-That church was supposedly destroyed by the Tatars in 1242, because the 13th century wasn't great for Croatian architecture.
+Historical records indicate that the original Romanesque cathedral was likely built on the site of an earlier church dedicated to St. Stephen.
+That church was destroyed by the Tatars in 1242, because the 13th century was generally a terrible time for Croatian real estate.

 The 1880 earthquake was the cathedral's midlife crisis.
 It damaged the building so badly that Bollé had to basically rebuild from the ground up.
 His Neo-Gothic vision added those iconic twin spires that now define Zagreb's skyline.